-In addition, you’ll earn 2 miles per dollar spent on rental cars, gas, cable and satellite (including internet) expenses, and telephone and cellphone service.
+In addition, you’ll earn 2 miles per dollar spent on rental cars, gas, cable and satellite (including internet) expenses, and telecom merchants.
 Every $1 spent outside those bonus categories will earn 1 mile.
 There are also opportunities to earn bonus miles on vacation packages booked through the AAdvantage program website.

 There’s no cap on the number of miles you or other cardholders can earn.
 Miles that have been credited to your AAdvantage account don’t expire, so long as you have redeemed or earned miles in the past 18 months.